Implementing HAAPI Attestation Fallback

 Fallback Configuration

-This section will describe how to configure the Curity Identity Server to support attestation fallback when needed.
+This section explains how to configure the Curity Identity Server to support attestation fallback when needed.
 Instances of the mobile app running on non-compliant devices will then prove their identity based on an alternative client credential, resulting in the creation of a dynamic client.
+Start with base XML configuration such as that from the Android and iOS HAAPI code examples.

-settings and configure client authentication.
+Next, configure client authentication.
 This will provide a client credential that is used by non-compliant devices, when they fall back to dynamic client registration.
-Start with a simple fixed string secret, though this is not the most secure option and should be considered a stage 1 solution.
+Start with a simple fixed string secret.

 Enable DCR